loki29pl/homebridge-weconn/README.md

 ## Introduction

-This is a Homebridge plugin for WeComm Smart Plugs
+This is a Homebridge plugin for WeConn Smart Plugs

 ## Tested devices: